 Data classification

-Data classification is a strategic approach to DLP that involves categorising data based on its sensitivity, value, and regulatory requirements.
+Data classification is a strategic approach to data loss prevention that involves categorising data based on its sensitivity, value, and regulatory requirements.
 By classifying data, you can prioritise security measures and allocate resources effectively, ensuring that the most critical information is protected with the highest level of security.
 For example, personally identifiable information (PII), financial records, and intellectual property might be classified as highly sensitive and subject to stricter access controls and encryption standards.

 Data classification also facilitates compliance with various regulations, such as GDPR or HIPAA, by ensuring that data handling practices align with legal obligations.
 It also helps in incident response by enabling quicker identification and containment of breaches involving high-risk data.